fizal619/saffron/_products/butter-chicken-1.md

 image: /images/upload/butter-chicken.jpg
 options:
   - Garlic naan
-description: "Available for pickup or delivery on Thursday 26th August, 2021. "
+description: "Available for pickup or delivery from 11am on Thursday 26th August, 2021. "
 ---